laurel-thomson/UNLScheduling/README.md

 ### Decorators

 Access to Views is managed using <a href="https://docs.djangoproject.com/en/2.2/topics/http/decorators/">View decorators</a>.
 Views with the @login_required decorator can only be accessed by an authenticated user, Views with the @teacher_required can only be accessed by a user with `is_teacher == True`.
-The decorators can be manage from `decorators.py` in the scheduling directory.
+The decorators can be managed from `decorators.py` in the scheduling directory.
 Make sure you add the appropriate decorators to any new Views you create.

 ## URLs